wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/indexer.rst

       <indexer>
       </indexer>

-Configure these options to forward the vulnerability detection alerts to the Wazuh indexer.
+Configure these options to forward inventory data to the Wazuh indexer.

 Options
 -------